rajveernathawatsingh/tally-database-loader/README.md

 # Tally to Database Server: Data Loader Utility
 ![logo](https://excelkida.com/image/github/tally-database-loader.png)

+##Installation
+* After cloning the repository run "npx tsc -p ./src/tsconfig.json" for the updates.

 Commandline utility to load data into Database Server from Tally software, intended for further use by